-The intrinsic value of options exercised in the first quarter of 2006 was \$0.1 million.
-No shares vested during the first quarter of 2006.
-Total cash received from option shares exercised in the first quarter 2006 was \$0.1 million.
+The intrinsic value of options exercised in the first six months of 2006 was \$0.1 million.
+No shares were exercised in the second quarter of 2006 and no shares vested during the second quarter and first six months of 2006.
+Total cash received from option shares exercised in the first six months of 2006 was \$0.1 million.